Govett's Leap Blackheath

 You can also hike into the Jamison Valley on the Giant Stairway from Echo Point and walk on a challenging trail to Scenic World.
 This hike takes 2-3 hours, and you can take the scenic railway back up the cliff or climb 800 stairs.
 (The scenic railway is much more fun!)

 While the view of the Three Sisters is stunning, Echo Point is busy and touristy.
-If you’ve been there once and have a car there are many other gorgeous, less-visited viewpoints on this list of best Blue Mountains Lookouts.
+If you’ve been there once and have a car, there are many other gorgeous, less-visited viewpoints on this list of best Blue Mountains Lookouts.

 The view from Cahills lookout in Katoomba